 Radio One's Licenses.
 The following table sets forth information with respect to each of our radio stations.
 A broadcast station's market may be different from its community of license.
 "ERP" refers to the effective radiated power of an FM radio station.
 "HAAT" refers to the antenna height above average terrain of an FM radio station.
 The coverage of an AM radio station is chiefly a function of the power of the radio station's transmitter, less dissipative power losses and any directional antenna adjustments.
-For FM radio stations, signal coverage area is chiefly a function of the ERP of the radio station's antenna and the HAAT of the radio station's antenna.
+For FM radio stations, signal coverage area is chiefly a function of the ERP of the radio station's antenna.